aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/drawing_a_svg/drawing_a_svg.md

 var fileReader = new FileReader();
 ```

-Then, `readAsText` is the method, supported by this Web API, for reading file with its content, and `onload` is the event triggered when a file has been read:
+FileReader is a Web API, which has given some methods for you to read a file.`readAsText` is the method, supported by this Web API, for reading file with its content, and `onload` is the event triggered when a file has been read:

 ```js
 fileReader.onload = function (e) {